basetenlabs/truss/docs/develop/README.md

         self.tokenizer = tokenizer
 ```

-In this example, our model weights are loaded from HuggingFace.
-You may need to load model weights or other data from another source.
-For that, consult our docs on [bundling data with your model](data.md).
+In this example, our model weights are loaded from Hugging Face.

 ### Implement model invocation